food_scientist_using_checklist

 This milling method uses high-pressure, compressed gas to create high-velocity collisions between particles of raw material.
 These collisions fracture the particles into smaller pieces.

-The process of jet milling can achieve both particle size reduction and air classification in a single step.
+The process of jet milling can achieve both particle size reduction and classification in a single step.
 These mills can finely grind friable materials including polymers, chemicals, and ceramics.
 Abrasive materials can be processed on this equipment without contamination.

 Based on how they control the final particle size, jet mills are designed in one of two ways: